A quieter way out

 COO

-I've had Colin in my chair for nine years.
-When you see someone that regularly, you notice things other people miss.
-He never struck me as someone with a drinking problem.
-Always put together, always sharp.
-But after he retired from alcohol, something shifted.
-Lighter.
+I've known Colin and worked with him for years now, so you'd think I'd be used to seeing him by now.
+But the thing is, you notice things when you see someone that regularly that other people miss.
+He always seemed like a pretty put-together guy, always sharp.
+But after he stopped drinking, I noticed something a little different.
+He was lighter.
 More present.
 Genuinely happier.
-I've watched a lot of people sit here and talk about wanting to make a change someday.
-Colin actually did it, on his own terms, before anything went wrong.
+I've seen loads of people sit here and go on about wanting to make a change someday.
+Colin is the one who actually took the leap and did it all on his own terms, before anything went seriously wrong.

 Tod Alan